avesbox/acanthis/.website/defining-schemas.md

 ## Recursive Objects

-Some times you need to validate recursive objects.
+Sometimes you need to validate recursive objects.
 For example, a tree structure or a linked list.
 Acanthis provides a way to do this using the `lazy()` method.

 ```dart
 final tree = object({